EmmaSteinman/project3/src/userprog/lab2doc.md

 > that all resources are freed in each case?
 How about when P
 > terminates without waiting, before C exits?
 After C exits?
 Are
 > there any special cases?

+If P calls `wait(C)` before C exits, P will call `sema_down()` on C's `process_sema` semaphore.
+C will call `sema_up()` on that semaphore when it exits, unblocking P immediately before C is set to die and be descheduled.
+This ensures that P does not run until C exits.
+Before calling `sema_down()`, P removes C from `thread_list` to prevent a strange case where the P tries to wait on C again before finishing `process_wait()` for the first time.
+After waking back up, P acquires C's exit status and frees the memory allocated for C's `thread_elem`.

+If P calls `wait(C)` after C exits, the call to `get_thread_all(child_tid)` in `process_wait()` will return `NULL`, since there is no thread in `all_list` with thread ID `child_tid`.
+If this happens, we enter a for loop that iterates through all of the threads in `thread_list`, which has a node for each thread (dead or alive) whose parent has not waited on it yet.
+If we find a node with thread ID `child_tid` in this list, we remove it from the list, deallocate it, and return its exit status without waiting.
+If we don't find it, we return -1, since either the thread we are trying to wait on never existed or has already been waited on.

+In both of the above cases, we remove C's `thread_elem` from `thread_list` as soon as P successfully waits on C. We do this removal in a lock that prevents any other thread from editing C's `thread_elem` to prevent race conditions.
+As soon as we are done with the contents of the `thread_elem`, we deallocate them using `free()` to prevent memory leaks.

+Whenever a thread exits, all of the memory associated with is deallocated except for that associated with its `thread_elem`.
+This is necessary, because we need to keep the information associated with a C around after it terminates in case P tries to wait on it.
+However, if P exits before waiting on C, it is not possible for P to wait on C.

+If C hasn't exited yet, we want to keep its `thread_elem` around, because it continues to update its `thread_elem` until it dies and deallocating the structure before the thread exits would cause errors.
+However, once C and P have both exited, we have no reason to keep C's `thread_elem` around.
+So, in our loop that determines which (if any) `thread_elem`s in `thread_list` are associated with the `child_tid` argument, we also check each entry in the list to see if both the thread it's associated with and its parent are null.
+If they are, then we remove that `thread_elem` from the list and deallocate it, as we no longer need to access it or any information about it.

+Each time we access or change any fields of a `thread_elem` (in `process_wait()` and anywhere else), we acquire the `thread_elem`'s `lock`.
+This ensures that we prevent race conditions that may occur when both a thread and its parent are looking and/or changing the same field of the same `thread_elem`.

 #### RATIONALE